 - Add the tea bags to the water, making sure to submerge them in the water.

 - Store the pitcher in the refrigerator for 12 hours.

-- Remove the tea bags and sweeten as desired.
+- Remove the tea bags and add simple syrup, if desired.

 - You can also use loose leaf tea instead of tea bags, depending upon your preference.
 1 tea bag = approximately 2 grams loose leaf tea

 - My favorite way to sweeten iced tea is with simple syrup (flavored or unflavored), but you can sweeten your tea however you like.
 Or not at all!

 Disclaimer: Nutritional information is a generated estimate and is not guaranteed to be accurate.